 This project, funded by the Dutch National Coordinator for Security and Counter-Terrorism (NCTV), both informs practitioners and policymakers in Belgium, France, Germany, and the Netherlands, and formulate recommendations for them.

->

-> ICCT experts have been gathering insights on challenges at each stage of the journey of female returnees and VEOs through the criminal justice system, drawing on open-source research and interviews with selected national stakeholders.
-ICCT will appraise practitioners and policymakers involved in their prosecution, prison management, rehabilitation, and reintegration of existing approaches and (gender-sensitive) needs and gaps, as well as formulate policy recommendations.
+ICCT experts gathered insights on challenges at each stage of the journey of female returnees and VEOs through the criminal justice system, drawing on open-source research and interviews with selected national stakeholders.
+ICCT appraised practitioners and policymakers involved in their prosecution, prison management, rehabilitation, and reintegration of existing approaches and (gender-sensitive) needs and gaps, as well as formulate policy recommendations.

->

-> The findings will be used to assist policymakers with developing a rule of law compliant criminal justice response, where applicable, and provide effective rehabilitation and reintegration efforts for female returnees and violent extremist offenders (VEOs).
+The findings will be used to assist policymakers with developing a rule of law compliant criminal justice response, where applicable, and provide effective rehabilitation and reintegration efforts for female returnees and violent extremist offenders (VEOs).

 Repatriation of European women and their children from Northeastern Syria remains a live policy issue.
 Approaches diverge, and more evidence-based analysis is required, so as to support rule-of-law and effective criminal justice response.
 More broadly, there is a need to reflect on the prosecution, management and rehabilitation of female VEOs, and study in more details what gender-specific risks and needs they pose in the broader context of an increasing number of women involved in terrorist activities (of all forms).
 Consulted stakeholders have expressed the need for conducting deeper analysis and formulating recommendations for practice and policy.